wernerjoss/grav-plugin-fullcalendar/README.md

 As an addition, you can show a Picture for the current month above the calendar widget.
 Just put 12 Image Files named 'January.jpg', 'February.jpg', ... , 'December.jpg' in the Folder for your Page where the Calendar will be placed.

-### additional note on updated month pic feature:
+### additional note on updated month pic feature (from v 0.1.1):
-the plugin will now change the displayed image when visitor clicks prev/next/home button. this will only work when picture files are named correctly according to active locale. for locale 'en' , this means 'January.jpg, February.jpg, March.jpg ....' for locale 'de' , this means 'Januar.jpg, Februar.jpg, März.jpg ....' and so on...
+The plugin will now change the displayed image when visitor clicks prev/next/home button. this will only work when picture files are named correctly according to active locale. for locale 'en' , this means 'January.jpg, February.jpg, March.jpg ....' for locale 'de' , this means 'Januar.jpg, Februar.jpg, M�rz.jpg ....' and so on...

+### additional note on multiple calendar files (from v 0.1.2):
+As listed in the To Do section, the multiple calendar files option has now been implemented.
+That means, you can now display events from more than one ics file. just use a comma separated list of filenames in the shortcode, like

+    [fullcalendar icsfile=example1.ics,example2.ics,example3.ics][/fullcalendar]

 ## Credits

 This Plugin is built on [fullcalendar.io](https://fullcalendar.io)

 ## To Do

-- [ ] process multiple Calendar (ICS) Files